tgirke/GEN242/content/en/assignments/Projects/project_data.md

 ## Download of project data

-After logging in to one of the computer nodes via `srun`, open R from within the GitHub respository of your project and then run the following code section, but only those that apply to your project.
+After logging in to one of the computer nodes via `srun`, open R from within the GitHub repository of your project and then run the following code section, but only those that apply to your project.

 ### FASTQ files from SRA